keyboardio/Kaleidoscope/README.md

 > the column is omitted, then the third column - `2` - is used.
 > If the `color` is omitted, the plugin will use the global `.color` property.
 >
-> The plugin can display the English alphabet and the numbers from 0 to 9.
+> The plugin can display the English alphabet, and the numbers from 0 to 9.
+The
+> symbol will be drawn with the top-left corner at the given position.
+>
+> Please consult the appropriate hardware library of your keyboard to see how
+> keys are laid out in rows and columns.

 ### `.display(symbol)`
 ### `.display(symbol, col)`